landrok/webstatus/README.md

 ## Features

-- Quick summaries & monitoring about temperature, disk space, processors, memory, network and more.
+- A global summary for processor, memory, temperature, disk space, network and more

 - Clear status labels & trends for main metrics

-- 12 status views
+- Each metric is bounded to a dump of the corresponding shell command result

-- Live monitoring for CPU, memory and bandwith usage
+- Live monitoring for CPU, memory and network bandwith usage

 - Easy to custom: specify processes, specific log files